miguelinux314/experiment-notebook/docs/_sources/experiments.rst.txt

 You can define as many columns in your |Experiment| class as you need.
 To do so, we follow the same basic idea as in :doc:`basic_workflow`.

-The only difference this time is that the `index` parameter passed to the column-computing functions is now a tuple with two elements: the index in the `dataset_info_table` of the |Experiment|
-and the `name` property of the |ExperimentTask|.

 In our example, we can simply define a single column (`port_open`), whose value is set to whatever is returned by our `CheckPort` tasks::